 The modernization process is unique for every business as each faces its own set of challenges.
 Here at N-iX, we work with clients across many industries and have experience in legacy software modernization in different business verticals.
 Software product modernization services by N-iX have proven to produce a timely and positive impact on leading businesses and large enterprises.

 Need help with finding a reliable vendor?
-Here are top 15 application modernization companies
+Here are the top 15 application modernization companies

 How industry leaders modernize their software through reliable tech partnerships: Featured success stories

 Let us take a look at how leading businesses benefit from timely and swift software modernization.
 Outdated technology often leads to slower performance, restricted functionalities, and increased susceptibility to security threats, making modernization crucial.
-Here are two select cases of legacy software modernization services from our portfolio:
+Here are two select cases of modernization services from N-iX portfolio:

 Software modernization for a European retail giant